tom-howard/ros2/docs/waffles/basics.md

     Items that have a rectangular border are *ROS Topics*.
 ROS Topics are essentially communication channels, and ROS Nodes can read (*subscribe*) or write (*publish*) to these topics to access sensor data, pass information around the network and make things happen.

     If the `teleop_keyboard` Node is still active (in **TERMINAL 2**) then this graph should show us that the node is publishing messages to a topic called `/cmd_vel`, which in turn is being subscribed to by the `zenoh_bridge_ros2dds` Node.
-The Zenoh Bridge node is what handles all communication between the robot and the laptop, so this node is tunnelling the data from `/cmd_vel` to the robot to make it move.
+The Zenoh Bridge node handles all communication between the robot and the laptop, so this node is tunnelling the data from `/cmd_vel` to the robot to make it move.

 A ROS Robot could have hundreds of individual nodes running simultaneously to carry out all its necessary operations and actions.
 Each node runs independently, but uses *ROS communication methods* to communicate and share data with the other nodes on the ROS Network.